From Aspirin To Acid Trip

 The first time I had a headache,

-I didn’t want to be bothered in finding out,
+I didn’t want to be bothered

-why I had a headache,
+with finding out, why I had it,

 so I took an aspirin.